-All pupils who join our school in the Two's, Nursery or Reception phase will receive a home visit from their class teacher and another member of staff.
+All pupils who join our school in the Terrific for_Two's, Nursery or Reception classes will receive a home visit.
 This is an opportunity for parents and/or carers to share information regarding their child's needs and education.
 If your child is joining us in another year group we will arrange a meeting or telephone call before they start to discuss your child's development.
-For pupils who join we from other schools we will make contact with the school to have a handover of documents and a discussion about your child's learning and development.
+For pupils who join from other schools, we will contact the school to have a handover of documents and a discussion about your child's learning and development.

 When starting our school, all pupils will have a baseline assessment.
-This information along with parent/carer discussions and handover information from the previous educational setting will be used to build a picture of your child's current attainment and highlight if we feel there may be an additional need.
-The SENCo will then liaise with the class teacher to discuss relevant strategies to support your child.
+This information, along with parent/carer discussions and handover information from the previous educational setting, will be used to build a picture of your child's current attainment and highlight if we feel there may be an additional need.
+The SENDCo will then liaise with the class teacher to discuss relevant strategies to support your child.